virtualcitySYSTEMS/map-core/documentation/panorama.md

 ## Dataset

-A panorama dataset is a collection of images that belong to the same capture campaign.
+A panorama dataset is a collection of images.
 A dataset is represented by a FlatGeobuff file which MUST be named `images.fgb`.
 This FlatGeobuff MUST consist of Point features only.
 The coordinate reference system of the data within the `images.fgb` MUST be WGS84, as defined by the EPSG code 4326.
 The FlatGeobuf MUST contain the following columns: